Staten island Scholarships

 HELP US MEET OUR $5,000 GOAL!

 *A local chapter of Scholarship America’s Dollar for Scholars program, Staten Island ACHIEVE is a volunteer-run, nonprofit organization that provides four-year scholarships and proactive mentoring to graduating Staten Island high school students.
 Since 2005, we have awarded nearly $925,000 to approximately 110 students, with a retention rate of nearly 90%.
 Our scholarships are both need- and merit-based and are awarded to students in several categories.
-Learn more at www.statenislandachieve.
+Learn more about how you can get a Staten Island Scholarship at www.statenislandachieve.

 *Dollars for Scholars®, a program of Scholarship America, is a national network of nearly 500 local chapters, driven by local volunteers that help hometown students in communities across the country.
 In addition to raising and distributing over $600 million in scholarships since 1958, chapters also provide assistance with college readiness and the financial aid process.